panda3d/panda3d-docs/distribution/building-binaries.rst

      - 64-bit Windows systems (including Intel x64 processors).
    * - win32
      - 32-bit Windows systems, rarely used nowadays.
-   * - manylinux1_x86_64
-     - Set this to target the oldest 64-bit Linux distributions.
-No longer supported as of Python 3.10, where manylinux2010_x86_64 is silently used as default.
-   * - manylinux1_i686
-     - Set this to target the oldest 32-bit Linux distributions.
    * - manylinux2010_x86_64
      - Target 64-bit Linux distributions more recent than (more or less) 2010.
    * - manylinux2010_i686
      - Target 32-bit Linux distributions more recent than (more or less) 2010.
    * - macosx_10_9_x86_64
      - Target Intel Macs running OS X Mavericks or higher.
 Recommended.
-   * - macosx_10_6_x86_64
-     - Target 64-bit Intel Macs running Mac OS X Snow Leopard or above.
-       No longer supported as of Python 3.8.
-   * - macosx_10_6_i386
-     - Target 32-bit Intel Macs running Mac OS X Snow Leopard or above.
-       No longer supported as of Python 3.8.

 .. note::